 Though the women come from different backgrounds and experienced different kinds of abuse, they have a core of shame in common.
 A core that bubbles to the surface when they walk into our doors.
 For some their shame will manifest itself in downcast eyes, slumped shoulders, depression, and soft voices.
 For some shame will express through denial, passivity, and words that are dismissed with a shrug.
 For some shame will show as defiance, seeking offences anywhere and everywhere, and anger loudly projected on those closest to them.
 For some shame looks like strong, loud, angry voices that express contempt towards specific genders or people groups and for some it is contempt for self.
 For some shame looks like humor that attempts to silence serious discussions that could reveal their hearts or surface serious unspoken questions, sad memories, and painful feelings.
 For some shame looks like ambivalence with a draw to tell their story one day and a strong desire to run the next.
 For some shame looks like a body starved to the bone, for others a body cloaked in a protective abundance of curve-hiding fat.
 For some shame looks like baggy clothes and no makeup and for others it;s perfectly coiffed hair, perfectly manicured nails, face perfectly made up, and high-end, stylish clothing.

 As they get comfortable and begin to share stories. they begin to talk the language of shame.
 It may come out in statements that assume blame for others's actions.
 Statements like: "It was my fault I was abused."
-"It was my fault Dad left when I was a baby."
+"It was my fault that my Dad left when I was a baby."
 "It was my fault mom didn't help me."
 "It was my fault my mom suffered with depression."
-"It was my fault my husband hit me."
+"It was my fault that my husband hit me."
 "It was my fault those hate-filled words were hurled at me."
 "It was my fault, I was raped."
 "It was my fault, my abuser went to jail."
 "If only I had been better, it might not have happened."
 "If only I had worn different clothes."
 "If only I hadn't gone to the store in the dark."
 "If only I hadn't burned his dinner."
 "It.
 Was.
 My.
 Fault."
 "If only I'd..."

 Shame is also revealed in the words with which women describe themselves.
 Words many heard over and over as children, and some even into adulthood.
 Words they came to believe as a result of horrific trauma experienced at the hands of predators at the tender age their core beliefs about God, life, others, and themselves were being formed.
 Words they rarely speak aloud, yet, words they have assumed as their identity.
-Words that drive their actions, reactions, speech, their relationships, and their lack there of.
-Words the Enemy continues to whisper to the day they walk into our groups.
-Words painful to hear, words painful to read, and words painful to feel.
+Words that drive their actions, reactions, speech, their relationships, and their lack thereof.
+Words the Enemy continues to whisper until the day they walk into our groups.
+Words painful to hear, words painful to read, words painful to say aloud, and words painful to feel.
 Words that truly do not describe the beautiful women sitting across from our leaders--words like: unclean, dirty, defective, trashed, stupid, dumb, weak, slutty, unworthy, unlovable, unloved, cowardly, idiotic, confused, wrong, disgusting, failure, bad, nasty, horrible, ugly, overly dramatic, liar, victim, disappointment, weird, wrong, whore, freak, unneeded, unwanted, waste of space, undeserving, messed up, fat, mental, crazy, alone, humiliation, pathetic, repulsive, smelly, despicable, grotesque, bothersome, naughty, too broken, too needy, and not good enough.
 Words that they believe more strongly than they believe God's truth.

 Even though the ladies come to our groups are believers, they struggle to trust Christ.
 It is not until they examine His trauma as the Sacrificial Lamb that they begin to trust Him more fully with their stories.
-As they begin to trust Him, they begin to examine what they believe about themselves in light of what God said in His Word.
+As they begin to trust Him, they begin to examine what they believe about themselves in light of what God says in His Word.
 They come to understand they are fearfully and wonderfully made and the sin perpetrated is about the heart of the perpetrators, not them.
 They begin to grasp that in Christ they have been made clean, whole, and deserving.
 In Christ, they are made honorable, respectable, and reputable.
 In Christ they have gained the ability to be successful, relying on Him to guide them.
 They begin to understand that, to Christ, they are beloved, cherished, and adopted daughters.
 In Christ, they are empowered, victorious, courageous, and strong.
 They grasp that they have been reconciled, restored, and redeemed, and their healing begins as they rebuke lies and begin to live out of God's truth.
 They even begin to believe that because of Christ they are beautiful, virtuous, significant, and always desired.
 In Christ they are sane because the Holy Spirit has given them the mind of Christ and can silence the voice when they take their thoughts captive.
-As they take the truth of their stories and lay them at the feet of the traumatized Savior they end group knowing they were heard, they were seen, and they were believed.
+As they take the truth of their stories and lay them at the feet of the traumatized Savior, they end group knowing they were heard, they were seen, and they were believed.

 I encourage you to take a listen to Natalie Grant's song Clean on iTunes: http://smarturl.it/BeOne or on her Facebook page.
 It was written after a friend of hers had shared the story of her abuse.
 The words are so appropriate for each one of us: